Victim Offender Dialogue FAQs for SURVIVORS

 Does VOD have anything to do with forgiveness or reconciliation?

 Not usually.
 Victim-Centered VOD is intended to provide victims/survivors with a chance to be fully and directly heard by the offender.
 It is intended to provide survivors an opportunity to have more of the choices and the control they have long needed and deserved.
-If they fully and sincerely wish to “forgive” the offender in some way, facilitators can help enable that possibility, but properly trained VOD facilitators never initiate or impose any sort of expectations about forgiveness or reconciliation.
+If they fully and sincerely wish to “forgive” or “reconcile with” the offender in some way, facilitators can help enable that possibility, but properly trained VOD facilitators never initiate or impose any sort of expectations about forgiveness or reconciliation.
 Survivors must always be allowed and enabled to simply say what they need to say to the offender, in a way that the offender can fully listen and hear them.

 Is VOD appropriate for every kind of violent crime, and every kind of victim?